Sun-synchronous orbit: Orbital precession

 A Sun-synchronous orbit is achieved by having the osculating orbital plane precess (rotate) approximately one degree eastward each day with respect to the celestial sphere to keep pace with the Earth's movement around the Sun.
 This precession is achieved by tuning the inclination to the altitude of the orbit (see Technical details) such that Earth's equatorial bulge, which perturbs inclined orbits, causes the orbital plane of the spacecraft to precess with the desired rate.
 The plane of the orbit is not fixed in space relative to the distant stars, but rotates slowly about the Earth's axis.

 Typical Sun-synchronous orbits around Earth are about 600–800 km in altitude, with periods in the 96–100-minute range, and inclinations of around 98°.
 This is slightly retrograde compared to the direction of Earth's rotation: 0° represents an equatorial orbit, and 90° represents a polar orbit.

 Sun-synchronous orbits are possible around other oblate planets, such as Mars.
-A satellite orbiting a planet such as Venus that is almost spherical will need an outside push to maintain a Sun-synchronous orbit.
+A satellite orbiting a planet such as Venus that is almost spherical will need an additional perturbation to maintain a Sun-synchronous orbit.